Dextromethorphan Abuse and Addiction Treatment Options

-At Zinnia Healing, we believe that everyone deserves access to quality addiction treatment.
+At Zinnia Health, we believe that everyone deserves access to quality addiction treatment.
 Our team of experts will work with you and your family to ensure you have the best chance at recovery.

 After admittance, the next step in treatment is detoxification.
 This is when your body removes all the toxins from the DXM abuse.
 This can either be done through a medically-supervised detox program or outpatient.
 Drugs or opiate treatments are typically not used to detox from DXM.
 However, it is an option in extreme cases.

 During detox, some common symptoms are expected.
 Some common symptoms include:

 - Excessive sweating